 How to Improve Walking in Cerebral Palsy Patients

-Up to 80% of all cerebral palsy patients have spastic cerebral palsy, which is characterized by involuntary muscle contractions called spasticity.
+Up to 80% of individuals with cerebral palsy have spastic cerebral palsy, which is characterized by high muscle tone (spasticity).

-Temporary spasticity treatments like Botox or muscle relaxants will help relieve muscle tone so that your child can focus on their physical therapy and likely make greater long-term improvements.
+Spasticity treatments like Botox or muscle relaxants can help temporarily relieve high muscle tone so that individuals can focus on their physical therapy and likely make greater long-term improvements.

 2) Go to Physical Therapy

 At physical therapy, your child can learn exercises to help improve their mobility long-term.
 A physical therapist will assess their functional abilities and create a personalized exercise regimen to maximize range of motion, lengthen tight muscles, and strengthen underused muscles.